Is teletherapy confidential?

 Is there a cost associated with teletherapy?

-There is no out-of-pocket cost for this service, or any other UCC service.
+There is no out-of-pocket cost for this service, or any other counseling service.
 Our services are covered in part by the student health fee.

-How can I get started with teletherapy videoconferencing sessions?
+How can I get started with teletherapy sessions?

-Just call 541-346-3227 to schedule a teletherapy intake!
+Call 541-346-3227 to schedule a teletherapy clinical consult.
 You can even connect with a therapist/case manager if you have any further questions about the process.

 How long does the paperwork take?
 When do I need to complete my paperwork by?